Nobody prepares you for the pain.

 I have 5.

-Each one of them came into this world with a different backstory, but each were loved without restraint.
-Maybe I should have held back a little, but that’s not who I am.
+Each one of them came into this world with a different backstory, but each was loved without restraint.
+Maybe I should have held back a little, but that's not who I am.
 I love as fiercely as I can, and often feel the burn from it.

 Nobody prepares you for that tough transition from them needing us, to us needing to be wanted by them.
 Each of them took a different path, each of them broke my heart when they left home or started pulling away.

 I number them, I always called them my little ducks.
 And keeping my ducks in a row was often difficult.
 Especially in a house full of boys and one tough little girl.

 Keeping them all in line… 5…4…3…2…1.

 Get up for school.
 Pack your lunch.
 Don't punch your brother.
 Go to school ( “Please stay in school all day, no leaving, no giving the teacher crap.”)
 Do your homework- turn it in tomorrow.
 Clean your room.
 Don't roll your eyes.
 Don't punch your brother.
 Do your chores.
 Walk the Dog.
 Don't punch your brother.
 Help set the table.
 Don't show your butt at the table.
 Be nice.
 Love one another.
 Don't punch your brother.
 Take a shower.
 Brush your teeth.
 Go to bed.
 Stay in your bed.
 Don't sneak out.
 STOP PUNCHING YOUR BROTHER!

 Life as a mother changes when your children become adults.

 You now have to be kind, but remain solid.
 No more reminding them to do simple chores, but still being firm about not punching anyone.

 You now have the role of an independent adult without children hanging on you, while still wresting with sleepless nights thinking about them not paying their bills on time or losing a job.